PROJMGNT 7056 - Enterprise Transformation and Innovation

 Learning Activities Summary

-Session Content 1 Opening Comments, Course Objectives and Introductions 2 Enterprise Transformation Background 3 Meta Management 4 Business Strategy 5 Opening Comments, recap of day 1.
-Value Management 6 Enterprise risk management 7 Business Process Management 8 Information technology management and enterprise architecture.
+Session Content 1 Opening Comments, Course Objectives and Introductions 2 Enterprise Transformation Background 3 Meta Management 4 Business Strategy 5 Business Model and Value Proposition 6 Enterprise risk management 7 Business Process Management 8 IT management and enterprise architecture.
 9 Change management 10 Innovation

 The University's policy on Assessment for Coursework Programs is based on the following four principles: